wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    result in more optimized code, and hence improved execution time.
 But if a function is only rarely invoked, or does not constitute a significant part of total execution time, optimizing the code might be an overkill.
    This is another performance trade-off that OpenLambda must take into consideration.

+3. Many functions require third-party packages that are not contained in the language library.
+The platform should be able to fetch these packages from one of the standard repositories, and cache them locally.
+   It is another interesting design decision on which packages should be cached, and which discarded.
+   Besides, the scheduler may also take the distribution of cached packages into account when making decisions, and can prioritize dispatching functions requiring certain packages to a worker node that already cached these packages.